qbic-pipelines/pipeline-docs/docs/markdown/exomeseq.md

 ### Known issues

-* `2.6.1` release has a bug with `mutect2`, so avoid using this variant caller.
-* our cluster has problems with MarkDuplicates Spark so that is why the `--no_gatk_spark` parameter should be provided.
 * There is currently a bug regarding the reference names: if you specify `--genome GRCh38`, sarek actually uses `hg38` (UCSC naming convention, and not Ensembl).
 See the [issue](https://github.com/nf-core/sarek/issues/86).

+### Fixed issues since 2.6.1

+* The `2.6.1` release had a bug with `mutect2`, this is now addressed and can be used.
+* Our cluster has problems with MarkDuplicates Spark, which is why is should be avoided.
+As of `2.7` the non-spark variant is run by default.
+Please be aware to set `--no_gatk_spark` if you run `2.6.1` or earlier.

 ## Reporting

-Reporting hasn't been established yet for Exome sequencing.
+Reporting hasn't been established yet for WGS & WES.